Case Studies

 From what I understand, It has something to do with Vimeo’s conversion process, but I’m the first to admit that I don’t really get the mechanics.
 All I know is that I like the way it looks on the screen.

-My oh so scientific testing led me to favor Vimeo, but I ultimately decided to maintain channels on both sites.
+My testing led me to favor Vimeo, but I ultimately decided to maintain channels on both sites.
 Why?
 It boiled down to two reasons.

 Vimeo, on the other hand, gives me the quality that I need for embedding videos on my site.
 An important point considering that a good percentage of my video views come from people visiting my site.